|

 distribution rights in countries such as the U.K. and Australia and

 another $30 million in DVD sales and rentals, Sellers said.
+It might also generate income from sales to

 pay television companies like HBO or Showtime in the U.S. An industry